SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/overview.md

 * anything else (CLI) - [SonarScanner](/analysis/scan/sonarscanner/)

 [[info]]
-| SonarQube integrations are supported for popular ALMs: GitHub Enterprise and GitHub.com, BitBucket Server, Azure Devops Server and Azure DevOps Services.
+| SonarQube integrations are supported for popular DevOps Platforms: GitHub Enterprise and GitHub.com, BitBucket Server, Azure Devops Server and Azure DevOps Services.

 [[warning]]
 | We do not recommend running an antivirus scanner on the machine where a SonarQube analysis runs, it could result in unpredictable behavior.